djeada/Algorithms-And-Data-Structures/notes/dynamic_programming.md

 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/climbing_stairs)

 ### Can Sum
-Given a list of numbers and a target value, determine if it is possible to obtain the target value by selecting and adding one or more numbers from the list, potentially using the same number multiple times.
+The Can Sum problem involves determining if it's possible to achieve a target sum using any number of elements from a specific list of numbers.
+Each number from the list can be used multiple times.

 #### Implementation